Define an API endpoint

 resource.

-If you expect your router to have a lot of endpoints, we recommend to create a new router file in a sub-folder for the feature.
-For example /packages/api/src/routes/posts/router.ts
+We recommend to create a new router file in a sub-folder for the feature (or module as we call it).

 .